 6 Perks of Buying a Rural Dental Practice

-When buying or starting a dental practice, it’s easy to be drawn toward big city or metropolitan areas.
+When buying or starting a dental practice, it’s easy to be drawn toward big-city or metropolitan areas.
 After all, more people equals more money, right?
 Not necessarily.
-One in ten dentists practices outside of a 30-minute radius from a large city, and for good reason.
+One in 10 dentists practices outside of a 30-minute radius from a large city, and for good reason.
 Here are some perks worth considering if you’re in the market.

 More complex cases

 For better or worse, rural towns tend to have more complex cases.
 That is, dentists trend toward seeing more restorative work versus preventative treatment, similar dental procedures to that of urban practices, such as dentures, crowns, bridges, onlays, inlays and dental implants.

 Statistically, less competition as fewer dentists are gravitating toward major cities and suburban areas means more patient demand, which equates to a better financial outcome in the long run for the practicing dentist.